-In 2019 alone, Amazon’s use of dirty ships emitted nearly 400,000 metric tons of carbon dioxide to the atmosphere—and that’s just for its imports into the U.S.
+In 2021, Amazon’s use of dirty ships emitted over 223K metric tons of carbon dioxide to the atmosphere—and that’s just for its imports into the U.S.

 Taking Amazon's Climate Pledge to the Seas

 Amazon is a retailer defined by firsts.
-It should be the first retail leader to get its ships off fossil fuels and commit to zero-emissions ocean shipping.
-We urge Amazon to stop moving products on fossil-fueled ships by 2030—10 years earlier than their present commitment.
+It should be the first retail leader to get its ships off fossil fuels and commit to zero-emission ocean shipping.
+We urge Amazon to stop moving products on fossil-fueled ships by 2030 — 10 years earlier than their present commitment.